promptops/cli/README.md

 - `um` can index your history to find commands you've run before
 - `um` instantly learns from your corrections
 - simple interface to clarify your question or provide more context
-- NEW in 0.1.6: `um workflow` helps you provision infrastructure (currently terraform only, more coming soon)
+- NEW in 0.1.6: `um recipe` helps you provision infrastructure (currently terraform only, more coming soon)
 - NEW in 0.1.7: extended reverse search functionality with fuzzy matching and semantic search
+- NEW in 0.1.10: parameterless `um`: suggests next actions based on usage patterns

 # Installation